Johnson leads Texas against No. 23 Ole Miss

 Oxford, Mississippi; Wednesday, 9 p.m.
 EST

-BOTTOM LINE: Texas plays No. 23 Ole Miss after Tre Johnson scored 30 points in Texas’ 70-69 win over the Texas A&M Aggies.
+BOTTOM LINE: Texas plays No. 23 Ole Miss after Tre Johnson scored 30 points in Texas’ 70-69 win against the Texas A&M Aggies.

-The Rebels are 9-1 on their home court.
-Ole Miss is 14-5 when it wins the turnover battle and averages 9.1 turnovers per game.
+The Rebels have gone 9-1 in home games.
+Ole Miss scores 77.8 points while outscoring opponents by 11.4 points per game.

-The Longhorns have gone 3-4 against SEC opponents.
-Texas averages 78.9 points while outscoring opponents by 12.6 points per game.
+The Longhorns are 3-4 against SEC opponents.
+Texas averages 78.9 points and has outscored opponents by 12.6 points per game.

-Ole Miss scores 77.8 points, 11.5 more per game than the 66.3 Texas gives up.
-Texas has shot at a 48.2% rate from the field this season, 7.6 percentage points above the 40.6% shooting opponents of Ole Miss have averaged.

 The Rebels and Longhorns face off Wednesday for the first time in SEC play this season.

 TOP PERFORMERS: Sean Pedulla is scoring 14.3 points per game with 3.3 rebounds and 3.7 assists for the Rebels.
-Malik Dia is averaging 13 points and 7.1 rebounds over the last 10 games.
+Malik Dia is averaging 13.0 points and 7.1 rebounds while shooting 52.0% over the past 10 games.

-Johnson is averaging 18.8 points for the Longhorns.
-Jordan Pope is averaging 2.7 made 3-pointers over the last 10 games.
+Johnson is scoring 18.8 points per game with 2.7 rebounds and 2.1 assists for the Longhorns.
+Jordan Pope is averaging 16.0 points and 1.7 rebounds while shooting 48.2% over the last 10 games.

 LAST 10 GAMES: Rebels: 6-4, averaging 72.9 points, 30.3 rebounds, 15.1 assists, 10.2 steals and 4.8 blocks per game while shooting 42.9% from the field.
 Their opponents have averaged 68.6 points per game.